Horses need small amounts of feed frequently... to maintain a healthy digestive system.

 How should I feed my horse and why?

-In the horse's natural state, it will spend most of the hours of the day grazing from plant to plant while ingesting various kinds of grasses and plants.
+In the horse's natural state, it spent most of the hours of the day grazing from plant to plant while ingesting various kinds of grasses and plants.
 When the horse became domesticated, it became dependent upon its owner for its feed, usually at the convenience of the owner or handler.
 This meant that the horse was given a large amount of feed usually twice a day.